-GENERAL DENTISTRY INCLUDING DENTAL ORTHODONTICS, CROWNS, AND MORE IN YELLOWKNIFE
+GENERAL DENTISTRY INCLUDING ORTHODONTICS, CROWNS, AND MORE IN YELLOWKNIFE, NT

 Trust Frame Lake Family Dental for all your oral health care needs including gum care, fillings, bridges and more.
 In addition to our dentists in Yellowknife, we regularly host specialists in orthodontics and provide professional treatment to improve your oral health.